jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.30 RIJK_bas
 Specify an auxiliary basis set for RI-JK approximation in CASSCF computations conducted by ORCA.
 Usually you do not need to specify this, since the automr program will automatically assign a proper auxiliary basis set according to the basis set (e.g. def2/JK for def2TZVP, cc-pVTZ/JK for cc-pVTZ).
 You can simply open the output file of automr and see what auxiliary basis set is assigned.

 In the current version of OpenMolcas, there is no auxiliary basis set in it.
-The AutoMR program in MOKIT will automatically transformed the needed basis set file and put that into $MOLCAS/basis_library/jk_Basis/.
+The `automr` program in MOKIT will automatically transformed the needed basis set file and put that into $MOLCAS/basis_library/jk_Basis/.

 ## 4.4.31 F12
 Request to turn on the F12 technique in NEVPT2 computations conducted by ORCA.
 F12 is not used by default.
 But if you turn on F12, RI (see Section 4.4.29) will be turned on as a byproduct.